insertStringHere/simple-game/dev/documents/outline.md

 | Sand-swept ruins | None | Ruins | None | No | Spirit |
 | Wicked Spires | Magic Traction | Mountain Spires | None | No | Wind |

+### Dungeons
+Dungeons are randomly generated using tile-based room-gen, stretching outwards from a starting point.
+They'll always have an ability room, alongside a gem room if one spawns for the biome.
+When the player already has the ability/gem, nothing will spawn.

 ## The player

 ### Stats

 ### Abilities
+Abilities will be found somewhere in a dungeon, each dungeon having one random one for the players to unlock.

 | Name | Ability |
 |------|---------|